Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-10/08-pseudos/04-page.md

 <div class="divider-heading"></div>

 You'll notice on the previous page's example that the style of the link reacted when you moused-over it.
-This provides a visual idicator to a visitor that the link is still active, should they look for it again after it was visited (set to gray out in the `:visited` state).
+This provides a visual indicator to a visitor that the link is still active, should they look for it again after it was visited (set to gray out in the `:visited` state).

 Many pseudo-classes react to events like these, which we generally refer to as **states.**